marcomoroni/SoftgamesAssignment/README.md

 The code for this exercise is therefore still work-in-progess.

-Had I had not found this issue.
-I would have added also:
+Had I had not found this issue, I would have also done the following:

 - support for invalid web requests (as some images do not exist)
 - support for fallback images for avatars and emojis